 Working in partnership with Employment and Social Development Canada, the BC Ministry of Social Development and Social Innovation is creating a robust inventory of the services available to small businesses in BC.
 As they go through the process of validating this list over the next few months, Holmes and her team will be making sure that these services are accessible to social enterprises, identifying gaps and encouraging more services for social enterprises.

-Finally, Holmes spoke about Hubcap, an online social innovation community website in development slated to be launched later this year (a teaser site is available here).
+Finally, Holmes spoke about Hubcap, an online social innovation community website in development slated to be launched later this year.
 The site will contain a community-driven knowledge library and visual map that will connect people, communities and organizations around BC.
 Holmes is confident that “social enterprise will continue to be a pillar for social innovation over the next number of years.”

 The next panelist was Michael Blatchford, an Associate with the Vancouver law firm Bull Housser.
 Blatchford, who specializes in Charities and Tax Exempt Organizations, observed that social enterprise has lately been one of the hottest community-driven topics in his practice.
 He admitted, though, that the legal environment is still catching up to the business realities of social enterprise; to date, there is not a single statute that uses the term “social enterprise”.
 While there is a strong sense of community, Blatchford says, without a legal definition, “there is no one structure, no one way to ‘do’ social enterprise.”